 Frequently Asked Questions

-Baystate Mobile Veterinary Services is a full service veterinary practice “on wheels.”
+Baystate Mobile Veterinary Services is a veterinary exam room “on wheels.”

 No, Baystate Mobile Veterinary Services is privately owned and was funded by Dr. Carolyn Selavka in 2008.
 It was incorporated in 2009.